 Whether and what benefits are payable to your survivors depends, in part, on if your death occurs while you are active, deferred, or retired.
 In all cases, however, the following important points apply:

 - Remember to keep your beneficiary information current, especially if you are unmarried and have no children under 18.
 Don't take the risk of having your pension go to the wrong person, or worse, revert back to the state because you have no spouse or child and no beneficiary form on file.
-Use ORS's Beneficiary Nomination form to tell us who you want to receive your benefit as long as you are an active member.
+Use ORS's Beneficiary Nomination form or log in to miAccount to tell us who you want to receive your benefit as long as you are an active member.
 If you are deferred, use the Deferred Service Retirement Beneficiary Designation form, provided by your human resource office when you leave state employment.

 - Anyone who receives a monthly payment after your death is

 Tell Us Your Beneficiary Wishes

 Keep your beneficiary designation current, especially if you're not married and have no minor children.

 - Be sure your survivors know to contact your human resource office and ORS upon your death.
 There could be other types of funds payable such as personal contributions, insurance payments, or deferred compensation funds.
 The Employee Benefits Division also provides some helpful information on the Michigan Civil Service Commission website.

 If your death is not a result of an injury or illness incurred at work, it is called a nonduty death.
 A monthly benefit to your survivor(s) may be payable if you were vested; it is calculated as if you retired on your date of death and elected the 100% survivor option.